-While hopefully you kept up your friendships during your marriage, this is a great time to go out and have some fun with the people who are still positive forces in your life.
-Setting specific goals around socialising could provide the motivation you need to actually do it.
+While hopefully, you kept up your friendships during your marriage, this is a great time to go out and have some fun with the people who are still positive forces in your life.
+Setting specific goals around socializing could provide the motivation you need to actually do it.

 2. Remind yourself to do something you’ve been meaning to get around to.

 This doesn’t have to be something big.
 You could finally learn to play an instrument, balance your budget, or back up your computer.
 The key is to give yourself a boost in moving toward the future instead of staying stuck in the pain of the recent past.

 3. Include something that makes you feel good about yourself (or that will help you on the road to getting there).